GSA/digitalgov.gov/content/posts/2013-06-28-6-way-to-improve-web-user-experience.md

 **3. Survey time!**

-Government agencies can use many different types of superb survey tools to collect information (there are a few survey products in <a title="Negotiated Terms of Service Agreements" href="https://www.WHATEVER/resources/negotiated-terms-of-service-agreements/" target="_blank">this list of services</a> with federal-compatible Terms of Service).
+Government agencies can use many different types of superb survey tools to collect information (there are a few survey products in <a title="Negotiated Terms of Service Agreements" href="{{< relref "negotiated-terms-of-service-agreements.md" >}}" target="_blank">this list of services</a> with federal-compatible Terms of Service).
 Why not find out more about your audience with some well-designed surveys that will explore people’s needs?
 Quite a few survey tools are free.

 **4. Know thy metrics**